Zetor: Zetor Major

-Zetor Major range was launched in the early 2002.
+The Zetor Major range was launched in early 2002.
 It was a simple tractor with a power output of 80 hp, appreciated for its reliability and low operating costs.
 In 2015, the Major range was extended by a new type Major 60 with a power output of 61 hp.
-In late 2016, the company launched new Major HS, which offered higher comfort while retaining low operation costs.
-Tractors of the Major range included in the medium-power class are appreciated for easy operation and service.
+In late 2016, the company launched a new Major HS, which offered higher comfort while retaining low operation costs.
+Tractors of the Major range, included in the medium-power class, are appreciated for easy operation and service.

 Zetor Proxima

 The Proxima range entered the market in 2004.
 It is a universal farming tractor employing Zetor four-cylinder engines.
-They could be used in conjunction with farming machines, industrial adaptors and in farming transport.
-They were mostly used in farming, forestry and community service.
-Zetor manufactured three types: Proxima CL, proxima GP, and Proxima HS, with power outputs ranging from 80 to 120 hp, with a range of transmissions.
+They could be used in conjunction with farming machines, industrial adaptors, and in farming transport.
+They were mostly used in farming, forestry, and community service.
+Zetor manufactured three types: Proxima CL, Proxima GP, and Proxima HS, with power outputs ranging from 80 to 120 hp, with a range of transmissions.
 They also offered creeper gears in the CL model, up to three-stage PowerShift or PowerShuttle.

 Zetor Forterra

 The Forterra range introduced robust tractors equipped with four-cylinder Zetor engines, which were suitable for heavy-duty work in farming and forestry.
 The first models entered the market in 2008.
-In 2012, the range was extended by the Forterra HSX, with 30/30 transmission and electro-hydraulic reverser.
+In 2012, the range was extended by the Forterra HSX, with 30/30 transmission and an electro-hydraulic reverser.
 In 2014, the range was extended by the Forterra HD, with a power output of 147 hp and electronic hydraulic regulation.

 Zetor Crystal

 For a long time, Zetor did not produce a powerful six-cylinder tractor.
-One was launched in 2015, when the unveiling of the Zetor Crystal.
+One was launched in 2015 when the unveiling of the Zetor Crystal.
 The name "Crystal" refers to the legendary tractors produced by Zetor from 1969 to the 1980s.
 In that period, over 45,000 Crystal tractors were sold.
 The new Crystal was equipped with a six-cylinder engine, having a power output of from 144 to 163 hp.
-The engines were had 24 valves and common-rail fuel injection.
+The engines had 24 valves and common-rail fuel injection.
 The transmission offered 30 forward and 30 reverse gears.
-The operation of the tractor was made easier by three-stage PowerShift, PowerShuttle and PowerClutch, with the clutch button incorporated into the gear-shifting lever.
+The operation of the tractor was made easier by three-stage PowerShift, PowerShuttle, and PowerClutch, with the clutch button incorporated into the gear-shifting lever.

 Branding of Zetor tractors

 The Unified Series used new coding.
-The first or three numbers of the marking of the tractor related to the approximate power of the engine in horsepower, e.g. 72, 80, 121, 162, etc. The next two numbers denoted powered axles, e.g. 7211 (Zetor with approximate power of 72 hp without front-wheel drive).
+The first two or three numbers of the marking of the tractor related to the approximate power of the engine in horsepower, e.g., 72, 80, 121, 162, etc. The next two numbers denote powered axles, e.g., 7211 (Zetor with approximate power of 72 hp without front-wheel drive).